GameServerManagers/LinuxGSM-Docs/alerts/telegram.md

 ```
 # Telegram Group
-Use this step If you want to send alerts to a group.
-If not skip to _retrieve chat id_.
+Use this step if you want to send alerts to a group.
+If not, skip to _retrieve chat id_.

 ## Setup a New Group
 1. Select `New Group`